NAEYC’s nominations process is designed to identify potential board members who will:

 - NAEYC’s role in addressing these issues

-- How your knowledge, skills and abilities would contribute to NAEYC’s leadership in advancing the organization’s mission and goals
+- How your knowledge, skills and abilities would contribute to NAEYC’s leadership in advancing the organization’s vision, mission and strategic direction

 - Specific examples of how your experiences related to governance and leadership have prepared you to be an effective leader of NAEYC at this time

 NOTE: in 2015, the Nominating Panel specifically seeks applications from potential candidates with extensive track records of Affiliate service.
 One seat on the 2016 ballot is reserved for two candidates who would not only meet the qualifications required of all board members but who also have demonstrated knowledge of and experience with NAEYC Affiliate governance and service.

 The application asks you to provide the names and email addresses of three individuals who can attest to your trustworthiness, integrity, and ability to fulfill the responsibilities of NAEYC Board Service.
 Please note: Current NAEYC Governing Board or staff members may not serve as references.
 Your references will be contacted by email and asked to complete a brief electronic questionnaire and to provide a short statement as to your strengths as a potential Board candidate.
 At least one of your references should be your current employer (or if self-employed, most recent client).

 References will be asked to rate you (the applicant) on the following scale, using peers or professional colleagues as a basis of comparison: Lower 50%; Upper 50%; Upper 25%; Upper 10%; Upper 1%.